AstroMatt/astronaut-training-pl/_todo/13-european-astronauts-charter.rst

 - **Exploratio**: We value exploration as an opportunity to discover, to learn and, ultimately, to grow.
 We are convinced that humankind must embrace the challenge of peaceful human space exploration.
 We, the European Astronauts, are willing to take the next step.

 Signature
 =========

-*Cologne, this fifteenth day of August twothousandone anno domini*
+*Cologne, this fifteenth day of August two thousand one anno domini*